notani/sugar-conversational-dataset/data/README.md

     16,
     2
   ],
-  "s.expanded.dist.sents.indices": [  # index of the original distractors in s.expand.sents/s.expand.sents.tok
+  "s.expanded.all.sents.indices": [  # index of all situation statements in s.expand.sents/s.expand.sents.tok (index of distractors can be obtained by this - "s.expanded.gold.sents.indices")
     0,
     2,
     3,